-Head down to Chida Cantina, where Holy Mountain have taken over the kitchen.
+Head down to Chida Cantina, where Holy Mountain are taking over the kitchen until the end of January.
 You can get a TV Dinner that looks like it’s come straight out of an American sitcom.
 It comes on an aluminium tray with different compartments full of Mexican street food.
 You’ll get two of the same tacos – try the Al Pastor, filled with sticky pork belly with apple slaw or chipotle mayo.
 The other sections will be filled with a portion of house nachos, mountain rice, guacamole and hot sauce – it’s a throwback feast you need to try.

 Holy Mountain at Chida Cantina, 5 Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

 The Reliance is a longtime Leeds favourite, and with a roast dinner like theirs, is it any wonder?
 Take a pew in this charming, rustic bar on a Sunday afternoon and make sure you’re hungry.
 You get a plateful of roast potatoes, vegetables, gravy and a Yorkshire pudding, with a prime cut of Yorkshire-sourced meat.
 Choose from roast topside of rare beef, roast loin of Gloucester Old Spot pork or roast shoulder of lamb for a perfect Sunday lunch.
 If you’re veggie (maybe even if you’re not), The Reliance nut roast comes with all the trimmings too.